mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 | --- | --- | --- | --- |
 | `AbstractDataValue_DataValueUsage` | `AWSTwinMakerConnector.DataValueUsage` | OneToOne | |

-#### 4.1.52 Entity DataValueMap
+#### 4.1.52 DataValueMap

-Entity that represents a map (containing name-value pairs) as data value.
+The `DataValueMap` entity that represents a map of name-value pairs as a data value.

 ##### 4.1.52.1 Generalization